 Now that you have an accurate template for each tile, cut these sheets of paper and put them around the toilet base again.
 If everything fits properly, put the sheets on the tiles and trace the cut locations.
 Then, using the tile nippers, carefully remove the extra material from each tile.
 An important thing that you should remember is to wear safety glasses and gloves.
 While cutting, shards might get into your eyes, or you might cut your hands on sharp edges.

-Method 2: Tracing Cut Lines Before You Install the Toilet
+Method 2: Tracing Cut Lines

 In this case, you should tile the whole bathroom, but leave space for one tile where the toilet flange should be.
 However, if your tiles are small, you might need more than one.
 Like the previous method, you’ll need sheets of paper that match the tiles that haven’t been installed yet.
 Put those sheets over the flange and trace the flange onto the tile(s).
 You don’t need a perfect trace since the toilet will sit over the flange.
 Additionally, make sure not to throw away the paper, since you might need it again if you don’t cut the tile properly.

-Method 3: Cutting Multiple Tiles Before You Install the Toilet
+Method 3: Cutting Multiple Tiles

 For this method, you will need a tile scribe, which you can find in most hardware stores.
 Plus, you will need tile nippers to cut away extra tile.
 We advise you to start from the corner and take small “bites” as you go along the line.
 Of course, make sure that your eyes and gloves are protected.